SafeMoon: 2022: Migration to SafeMoon V2

+2023: LP hack and Fraud Indictment

+On 29 March 2023, hackers exploited a security flaw in the smart contract of SafeMoon's liquidity pool which saw USD 9 million worth of SFM tokens depleted from SafeMoon's liquidity pool causing a drop in the token’s price.
+After negotiations with the SafeMoon team, the hacker agreed to return only 80% ($7 million) of the stolen liquidity and kept $2 million of the stolen tokens.

+On 1 November 2023, a Federal indictment was unsealed, charging SafeMoon's CEO Braden John Karony, Token Founder Kyle Nagy, and former SafeMoon employee Thomas Smith with conspiracies involving securities fraud, wire fraud, and money laundering in connection with SafeMoon.
+The United States District Court for the Eastern District of New York alleged that the defendants misled SafeMoon investors about the accessibility of 'locked' liquidity and engaged in personal trading.
+The charges reported that as SafeMoon's market capitalization exceeded $8 billion, they fraudulently diverted millions of dollars from the 'locked' liquidity for personal gain.
+Karony and Smith were arrested, while Nagy remained at large.
+The charges were brought by the SEC and the Department of Justice with FBI assistance.

+In December 2023, SafeMoon declared Chapter 7 bankruptcy, and as a part of this process was acquired by the VGX Foundation.

+In 2024 Kyle Nagy resurfaced in Russia, where he filed a complaint with police against two men in the Federal Security Service who extorted 4.5 million dollars from him as "payment for his peaceful stay in the Russian Federation."

 Criticisms and legal issues

 Parallels to a meme coin

-The token has been described pejoratively in May 2021 as a "meme coin" alongside Dogecoin and Shiba Inu, with much of its value attributed to the result of the 2021 crypto market frenzy.
+The token was described pejoratively in May 2021 as a "meme coin" alongside Dogecoin and Shiba Inu, with much of its value attributed to the result of the 2021 crypto market frenzy.

-The developers of SafeMoon have been described as having "little proof of previous success", with the token having been described by some financial experts as "the furthest thing from safe" and that it "doesn't do anything".
+The developers of SafeMoon were described as having "little proof of previous success", with the token described by one financial expert as "the furthest thing from safe" and that it "doesn't do anything".

 Security issues

 In May 2021, the V1 version of the token was audited by security auditing firm CertiK, which identified a "major issue" that the project's owners have "control over tokens funded by SafeMoon's seller fee".
-An owner address acquire's the liquidity pool tokens generated by the Safemoon-BNB pool.
-This gives the owner control over tokens funded by Safemoon's seller fee.
+An owner address acquire's the liquidity pool tokens generated by the SafeMoon-BNB pool.
+This gives the owner control over tokens funded by SafeMoon's seller fee.
 This feature was later the subject of the 2022 Safemoon fraud allegations.
-London Capital's head of research Jasper Lawler also noted that the Manual Burn aspect of Safemoon paired with the controlling companies' large stake in the coins opens the project up to manipulation by the project controllers.
+London Capital's head of research Jasper Lawler also noted that the Manual Burn aspect of SafeMoon paired with the controlling companies' large stake in the coins opens the project up to manipulation by the project controllers.